-The oldest Google Doodle honors the 1998 edition of Burning Man event in Black Rock City, Nevada.
+The oldest Google Doodle honors the 1998 edition of the Burning Man event in Black Rock City, Nevada.
 Google’s co-founders Larry Page and Sergey Brin designed the doodle and it was featured on August 30, 1998.

 You don’t have to download Google Doodle games.
 You can play them right from your web browser.

-Google Doodle is a special version of Google’s doodle designed to celebrate special events and important achievements in the world.
+Google Doodle is a special version of Google’s Doodle designed to celebrate special events and important achievements in the world.

 AR Doodle is a Samsung app that you can use to draw in 3D and add fancy drawings to your videos using your finger or S Pen.
 It has nothing to do with Google Doodles.